tttmmmyyyy/fixlang/Documentation.md

 ## Unions

 Then what is the type `LoopResult s b`?
-It is an instance of union and can be defined as follows:
+It is defined as an union with two type parameters `s` and `b`.
+It can be defined as follows:

 ```
 type LoopResult s b = union { continue : s, break : b };